Is it safe to drink a little bit of alcohol while pregnant, such as a glass of wine?

 Myth: The only damage alcohol can cause to a baby is physical deformaties.
 If the baby looks normal, it must be fine.

-The vast majority (over 90%) of people with damage from pre-natal alcohol exposure have NO physical damage, only mental and/or behavioral damage.
-There is a wide range of effects including subtle behavioral problems that most often are never diagnosed as alcohol-related.
+The vast majority (over 85%) of children with damage from prenatal alcohol exposure have no physical birth defects, only mental and/or behavioral consequences.
+There are a wide range of effects including subtle behavioral problems that most often are never diagnosed as alcohol-related.

 The Simple Approach